-Golf and Business has long been good bed fellows but what can you learn about business from playing golf…
+Golf and Business have long been good bedfellows but what can you learn about business from playing golf…

 Golf is more than a good metaphor for life or a mirror for a person’s character away from the golf course, it’s a fantastic ‘game’ for learning how we approach getting better at something (or not).

-But there’s more to learn from the round, and it’s scorecard.
+But there’s more to learn from the round, and its scorecard.
 I recently played a Stableford competition.

-It would have been easy to end up disappointed after such a brilliant start but regardless of whether I think about my rounds in the clubhouse, I have learned its really helpful to review the round fully, within a few hours.
+It would have been easy to end up disappointed after such a brilliant start but regardless of whether I think about my rounds in the clubhouse, I have learned it’s really helpful to review the round fully, within a few hours.

 Especially if it hasn’t gone as I would like, but even when it has been a good one.
-What I found, surprised me…

-I knew that several of my tee shots had gone left, but on closer inspection, twelve of my tee shots went right – drawn or straight right (as a left hander) with only two going to the left.
+I knew that several of my tee shots had gone left, but on closer inspection, twelve of my tee shots went right – drawn or straight right (as a left-hander) with only two going to the left.

-When this result is also put into the context of the swing and set up changes I’ve been working on, this was a distinct improvement.
+When this result is also put into the context of the swing and set-up changes I’ve been working on, this was a distinct improvement.

 But I wouldn’t have spotted it unless I’d replayed the round later in my head, when I had some time/distance on it, to be able to review it from a helicopter perspective as just a neutral observer.

-This has led me to want to experiment a bit more with my ball position at set up to see if this corrects the over left bias that showed up.
+This has led me to want to experiment a bit more with my ball position at set-up to see if this corrects the over-left bias that showed up.

-The Business Golfer – The Lesson I’ve Learnt?
+The Lesson I’ve Learnt?

-I’ve now realised that performing ‘a review’ of the working day in my business life, also leads to better understanding of performance I learn from my mistakes.
+I’ve now realised that performing ‘a review’ of the working day in my business life, also leads to a better understanding of performance I learn from my mistakes.

 I’d encourage you to experiment with a delayed review of your round after a few hours, you might be surprised too.

 “If you always do what you always did, you’ll always get what you’ve always got!“